-Recently Issued Accounting Standards and Regulations
+Recently Issued Accounting Standards

 In May 2014, the FASB issued guidance under ASC 606, Revenue from Contract with Customers, which establishes a single comprehensive revenue recognition model for all contracts with customers and will supersede most existing revenue guidance.
 This guidance requires entities to recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled to receive in exchange.
+In March, April and May of 2016, the FASB issued amended guidance that further clarifies the principles for recognizing revenue.
 Transition options include either a full or modified retrospective approach and early adoption is permitted.
-The implementation date for this guidance was recently deferred and will now be effective at the beginning of our first quarter of fiscal year 2019.
-We are currently evaluating the impact of the adoption of this requirement on our Consolidated Financial Statements.
+The implementation date for this guidance was deferred and will now be effective at the beginning of our first quarter of fiscal year 2019.
+While we are still in the process of evaluating the financial statement impact of the adoption of this requirement, it is not currently expected to have a material impact on our Consolidated Financial Statements based on the types of products we sell and our arrangements with customers.

 In August 2014, the FASB issued guidance under ASC 205, Presentation of Financial Statements - Going Concern, which defines management's responsibility to evaluate whether there is substantial doubt about an organization's ability to continue as a going concern and to provide related footnote disclosures.
-This guidance will be effective for our fiscal year ending July 31, 2017.
-We are currently evaluating the impact of the adoption of this requirement on our Consolidated Financial Statements.
+We plan to adopt this guidance in the first quarter of fiscal year 2017.
+This pronouncement requires additional disclosures only and we do not expect a significant impact on our consolidated financial statements.